Love On Your Side (song)

-"Love On Your Side" is a song by British pop band Thompson Twins, released as the second single from the band's third studio album, Quick Step & Side Kick (1983), which was renamed Side Kicks in the US.
+"Love On Your Side" is a song by the English pop band Thompson Twins, released as the second single from the band's third studio album, Quick Step & Side Kick (1983), which was renamed Side Kicks in the US.

 Background and recording

 In 1982, after the commercial failure of their second studio album Set, the Thompson Twins collaborated with producer Alex Sadkin to record Quick Step & Side Kick.
 Sadkin produced the album including "Love On Your Side".

-The original lyrics were written by Alannah Currie, but were later altered to that of a male perspective, as Currie wasn't the lead singer.
+The original lyrics were written by Alannah Currie, but were later altered to that of a male perspective, as Currie wasn't the lead vocalist.
 Tom Bailey has said of the song: "it's actually a complicated and quite dark song.
 It's about discovering that your girlfriend or boyfriend wants to experiment with a relationship in a much deeper or broader sense than you were prepared to do.
 And so it drags you into this kind of helpless feeling of being lost, helplessly in love, but taking some kind of confidence from the fact that love will help you through those difficult situations.
 So it's a naïve and complicated song."

 Release

 "Love On Your Side" was released in January 1983 as a 7" and 12" single and as a 7" and 12" double pack including the free single "In the Name of Love".
 The 12" version featured extended mixes of the song.

-It was the band's first top ten hit, reaching no. 9 in the UK, as well as no. 45 in the US.
+It was the band's first top ten hit, reaching no. 9 on the UK Singles Chart, as well as no. 45 on the US Billboard Hot 100.
 It was also a top ten hit in New Zealand and Norway, a top twenty hit in Belgium and spent 14 weeks on the German singles chart.

-In popular culture

-The song is featured in the soundtrack of the video game Grand Theft Auto: Vice City Stories on the in-game radio station "Wave 103".